-- Cap the storm drainage pipe at the main. - Install a cured-in-place liner inside the storm drainage pipe and fill storm drainage pipe pipe to be abandoned with controlled density fill.
-In addition, install a cured-in-place spot repair liner in the mainline to cover the storm drainage pipe opening.
+- Cap the storm drainage pipe at the main. - Install a cured-in-place liner in the mainline to cover the lateral storm drainage pipe inlet and fill storm drainage pipe to be abandoned with controlled density fill. - Install a cured-in-place spot repair liner in the mainline to cover the lateral storm drainage pipe inlet and fill storm drainage pipe pipe to be abandoned with controlled density fill.
 The spot repair liner shall extend minimum of one foot upstream and downstream of the edge of the storm drainage pipe opening. - Other trenchless technology proposed by the property owner, subject to City review and approval. - For single-family sites, the City may allow the property owner to cap the storm drainage pipe at the edge of right-of-way.
 To be approved on a case by case basis.